Sarah has big goals for her retirement.

 Once you create a budget, prioritize each expense as a “must have” (health care), “priority” (auto, core expenses) and “would like to have” (travel, fancy cars).

 Then look to see where you have some wiggle room if the numbers don’t work.
-This allows you to adjust you plan based upon your priorities and make the plan work, he said.
+This allows you to adjust you plan based upon your priorities, he said.

 Next, realize that every year as you approach retirement, a few things happen: some positive and some negative.

 Your Social Security benefit increases by around 8 percent per year, indexed for inflation, and that’s a good thing.

 Every year you work means an additional year of savings that will grow for another 20 years.

 “Assuming Sarah is saving $35,000 a year with her company match, in 20 years at 7.5 percent, the value will be almost $150,000 per year from waiting — compounding,” he said.

 Then realize that if you keep saving like this, you’re also benefiting from not spending your hard-earned savings and it will keep working for you.